fireblocks/ts-sdk/docs/apis/VaultsApi.md

 # **detachTagsFromVaultAccounts**
 > detachTagsFromVaultAccounts(vaultAccountsTagAttachmentsRequest)

 Detach one or more tags from the requested vault account.
+This endpoint is deprecated.
+Please use /vault/accounts/attached_tags instead.

 ### Example